 The bridge will be built with a widened cross-section, providing more space for all modes of transportation.
 There will be two 12-foot traffic lanes with two 11-foot shoulders.
 The shoulders will allow space for 6-foot bike lanes and 5-foot sidewalks in the future.

 For more information about restoration work in the Beaver Creek area, visit the Sandy River Watershed Council website.

 A full road closure will be necessary for the construction of the new bridge.
-A traffic plan will be developed before construction begins to suggest detour routes and minimize inconvenience to Cochran Road users.

 We are interested in your feedback on this project.
 Please fill in the form below if you have comments, questions or suggestions.